-Is it possible to improve the customer experience of a banking app in just a few days?
-We continue our four-article series to guide you through 20 examples that demonstrate how you can skyrocket the customer experience of your financial product using the power of digital banking customer experience design.
+Is it possible to improve the mobile banking solution in just a few days using Fintech design?
+We continue our four-article series to guide you through 20 examples that demonstrate how you can skyrocket the user experience of your financial product using the power of financial UX design.

 Approximately 80% of customers use only 20% of all the functionality a financial app offers.
 It means that improving key user scenarios can offer a rapid, significant increase in overall user satisfaction.
 Moreover, this can be done in considerably less time using fewer financial resources.

 What you need to do is identify scenarios that cause struggles and simplify them with the help of user experience (UX) design.

 To guide you through real-life examples, our UX architects extracted 20 of the most interesting UI banking app examples from our unique 200+ financial solutions database, which includes BFSI financial products from Europe and the US.

 These 20 examples clearly demonstrate the dos and don'ts leading to a great banking customer experience.
 We have added a detailed description of each of these examples, so you can understand where the problem lies and what exact steps you need to take in order to simplify this pain and turn your financial product design into a pleasant banking experience for your users.

 In our four-article series, we guide you through these 20 examples.
 After reading each of these articles, you can check in with your financial app and evaluate what user experience improvements can be made.
 To make it even more convenient for you, we have included a UX checklist at the end of this article.

 List of common mobile banking solutions struggles and ways to fix them using Fintech design

 1. Make it easy to filter and search transactions